The story of a missing hiker, an isolated park ranger, unforgettable memories, and some ghostly mischief.

 Key Information

-I do not use generative artificial intelligence (gen AI) in any of my work whatsoever under any circumstance for ethical and professional reasons.
-Doing so would defeat the purpose of me working on Firefly City Stories in the first place and contradict everything I stand for.
+• There is absolutely zero use of generative artificial intelligence in any part of the show or related material whatsoever.
+Doing so would defeat the purpose of working on Firefly City Stories in the first place.• How is this show funded?

-Events, characters, places, and entities in this story are fictional abstractions.
-Any relation to real events, characters, places, or entities is coincidental only.
+• Events, characters, places, and entities in this story are fictional abstractions.
+Any relation to real events, characters, places, or entities is coincidental only.• What will happen after the show is finished?

 Hi!
 My name is Mitch Ran, and I’m a graphic designer, 2D rig animator, and comic artist from the Cincinnati, Ohio area.
 My other pastimes include creative writing, music production, voice acting, photography, and scenery artwork.Before working on Firefly City Stories, my main creative project has been WebCanids comics, a gag-based comic featuring canids such as foxes, wolves, and coyotes in cute and funny adventures.
 I still create this comic alongside FCS, and share new ones every week!
 I have also made several fan animations for video games that I enjoy on my old fan art channel.This show is the animated half of my current FCS-related work (the non-animated half is Bluefire Books - A Firefly City Story).
 The two stories occur in the same universe, but at different times (Where’s Willow? occurs a few years before Bluefire Books).